Yesterday we spoke with Esma from Instant-Stresser.to. Attackers use a booter to gain a competitive advantage or simply to annoy somebody.

 Attackers use web stressers also known as booters to gain a competitive advantage or simply to annoy somebody.
-Instant-Stresser.to is just one of many services being offered on the Internet.
+Instant-Stresser.com is just one of many services being offered on the Internet.
 The current attacks on Blizzard, Lieferando, Pizza.de or the Bavarian learning platform Mebis are just a few examples of the many things DDoS attacks can do.
 Such attacks can cause enormous financial damages.

 We recently had a detailed conversation with Esma, the operator of this obviously illegal service.
 We spoke about almost all aspects of his service.

-Esma: Oh, that is simple.
+Esma, the admin of Instant-Stresser.com: Oh, that is simple.
 I was here in 2013 and had a look at the scene, but there was no good web stresser.
 Many of them closed after a short while and scammed (= cheated) the people.

 So I wanted to open something stable for the people.
 I never wanted make profit or what.
 I just wanted open a stable platform with no downtime and no exit scam.
 And with a real 24/7 support.
 So it all began in 2018 with my own project.